 What is Gallbladder Cancer?

-An uncontrolled cell growth in any parts of the body that spreads to other parts is called Cancer.
+Uncontrolled cell growth in the parts of the body that spreads to other parts is called Cancer.
 Any uncontrolled cell growth that starts in the gallbladder and then goes on to spread to other parts of the body is termed as Gallbladder Cancer.

 Cancer Diagnosed while Removing Gallstones – Normal Course

-- Pain in the abdomen, nausea and vomiting – These are symptoms typical of presence of gallstones.
+- Pain in the abdomen, nausea, and vomiting – These are symptoms typical of the presence of gallstones.
 These symptoms generally manifest after gallstone formation.
 So the surgeon recommends taking an ultrasound to confirm the presence of gallstones.

 - Presence of gallstones – Many times directly the patients walk in with ultrasound reports with them.
 Most ultrasound report would report the presence of gallstones only.

-So the above diagnosis will lead the gastro surgeon to perform gallbladder removal surgery.
+So the above diagnosis will lead the gastro surgeon to perform surgery where the gallbladder is removed.
 Gallbladder cancers are detected accidentally in the course of a gallbladder surgery.
 As a protocol, the surgeons look out for the presence of unusual cancer cells usually during any surgery.
-If the surgeons notice anything unusual during the cholecystectomy (the gallbladder removal surgery), they would definitely do the protocol necessary to remove the cancer cells present.
+If the surgeons notice anything unusual during the cholecystectomy (the surgery performed to remove the gallbladder), they would definitely do the protocol necessary to remove the cancer cells present.
 This can be done to some extent only.
 Any cancer that has spread to liver is stage-4 in nature.
 Gallbladder is present right beneath the liver anatomically.
 They are literally attached to the liver.
 Hence gallbladder cancer easily spreads to the liver.
 When gallbladder cancer presents, the cancer cells would have spread to the liver.
 The surgeons would remove the gallbladder and would send the tissues for biopsy.

 Gallbladder Cancer Diagnosis During Physical Examination – Rare Course